The Agency Gap in AI-Supported Writing: How Reactive and Proactive Agent Designs Shape Multimodal Reasoning: Scaffolding Prompt

-\textit{Description (to participants):}\\ ``This Ward Map displays verbal and spatial distribution of each student during the simulation.
+\begin{vizbox}{3.
+Ward Map} \descpt{``This Ward Map displays verbal and spatial distribution of each student during the simulation.
 More saturated colour shows frequent verbal communication, and hexagon locations indicate spatial movements.
-Peak heart rate for each student is also shown as heart symbols on the map.''\\
+Peak heart rate for each student is also shown as heart symbols on the map.''}

-\textbf{Guiding Questions:} \begin{enumerate} \item Which areas of the ward did the nurses spend the most time in, and how does this reflect their task prioritisation? \item How can the colour intensity provide insights about nurses' verbal communication patterns? \item What does peak heart rate suggest about nurses' stress levels in different ward areas? \end{enumerate}
+\guiding \begin{enumerate} \item Which areas of the ward did the nurses spend the most time in, and how does this reflect their task prioritisation? \item How can the colour intensity provide insights about nurses’ verbal communication patterns? \item What does peak heart rate suggest about nurses’ stress levels in different ward areas? \end{enumerate}

-\textbf{Knowledge to convey:}\\ Make sure participants clearly understand the relationship between task prioritisation, verbal exchanges as indicated by saturated colours, and areas of high stress (heart rate).
+\knowledge\; Make sure participants clearly understand the relationship between task prioritisation, verbal exchanges as indicated by saturated colours, and areas of high stress (heart rate). \end{vizbox}